-If the SFC scan is finished, ensure that the issue is still there.
-If the issue still exists, or if you are unable to complete the SFC scan, you should consider performing the DISM scan instead.
+If the SFC scan is finished, ensure the issue remains.
+If the issue still exists, or if you cannot complete the SFC scan, you should consider performing the DISM scan instead.

 Method 4: Check the Date and Time Settings

-If all of the above methods do not work to fix this issue, then you need to follow this method.
-If you’re seeing the 0x80190001 error code on your Windows PCs again and again, then it could be due to an incorrect date or time setting on your PC.
+If all of the above methods do not fix this issue, then you need to follow this method.
+If you’re seeing the 0x80190001 error code on your Windows PCs repeatedly, it could be due to an incorrect date or time setting on your PC.

 This is a relatively easy problem to fix, but it’s important to follow the steps below carefully to ensure that your computer’s date and time are set correctly.